Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Experiments

-\myparagraph{Algorithms} Below we specify the algorithms for our empirical comparison. \begin{description}[leftmargin=0.7cm,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[\texttt{Gurobi}~\textnormal{\cite{gurobi}}] We disable presolve and run the dual simplex branch-and-bound method in a single thread with a time limit of 10 minutes for \textit{discrete tomography} and 10 hours for all other instances.
-Presolve did not improve optimization for our problems but required significant time to perform.
-The dual simplex method was the best performing LP algorithm on our datasets. \item[\texttt{BDD-MP}] We create one BDD per linear inequality and keep the variable order as specified by the input.
-Then we run Algorithm~\ref{alg:min-marginal-averaging} until a minimal relative objective improvement of $10^{-6}$ and afterwards search for a primal solution with Algorithm~\ref{alg:primal-heuristic}.
-We use the non-smooth optimization except for \textit{discrete tomography}, where we use smoothing parameter $\alpha = 0.01$.
+\myparagraph{Algorithms} Below we specify the algorithms for our empirical comparison.
+For the experiments we set a time limit of 10 minutes for \textit{discrete tomography} and 1 hour for all other instances. \begin{description}[leftmargin=0.7cm,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item[\textnormal{\texttt{Gurobi}}~\textnormal{\cite{gurobi}}] We run the dual simplex method in a single thread to first solve the root LP relaxation and afterwards perform branch-and-bound search.
+The dual simplex method was the overall best performing LP algorithm on the considered datasets.
+We further disable the presolve routine for better comparability.
+In fact, presolve shows little benefit for the considered instances but requires significant time to perform. \item[\textnormal{\texttt{BDD-MP}}] We create one BDD per linear inequality.
+For \textit{cell-tracking-large} and \textit{MRF} we use variable reordering and parallelization with $\gamma = 0.5$.
+We run Algorithm~\ref{alg:min-marginal-averaging} until a minimal relative objective improvement of $10^{-6}$ and afterwards search for a primal solution with the primal heuristic Algorithm~\ref{alg:primal-heuristic} from the appendix.
+We use the non-smooth optimization except for \textit{discrete tomography}, where we use smoothing parameter $\alpha = 0.01$ (cf.\ Section~\ref{sec:smoothing}). \end{description}